CMPSC-310-AI-Spring2023/challenge07-back-left/outline.md

 #### Introduction [~30 sec]

 **JEFF:** Are you a college-level educator?
 Do you, like so many of your peers, find yourself tossing and turning at night wondering what new cousin of ChatGPT is going to radically transform the landscape of your career?
 We get it.
-At times it can seem like artificial intelligence was purely designed to just create a new brand of plagiarism dilemmas that you're forced to deal with.
+At times it can seem like artificial intelligence was purely designed to just create a new brand of plagiarism issues that you're forced to deal with.

 **JEFF:** Of course, AI isn't going away anytime soon.
 But we have good news on that front: it turns artificial intelligence can be harnessed to help make you a more impactful teacher in the classroom.
 Today we'll take a brief look at some AI-powered technologies that assist with nearly every aspect of an educator's workday, including lesson creation, hands-on tutoring and instruction, and even grading.